mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/02-impl_division.md

 using binary numbers.
 We at first left-align the divisor `b` with the dividend `a` and compare the sizes of the overlapping part.
 If the divisor is smaller, it goes once into the dividend.
-Therefore, the quotient at that bit becomes 1 and the dividend is subtracted from the part of divisor.
+Therefore, the quotient at that bit becomes 1 and the dividend is subtracted from the part of the divisor.
 Otherwise, this quotient bit will be 0 and no subtraction takes place.
-Afterwards, the dividend is right-shifted and the whole process repeated.
+Afterwards, the dividend is right-shifted and the whole process is repeated.
-This algorithm is illustrated in the following table for the example `11 // 2`: <br>
+This algorithm is illustrated in the following table for example `11 /`/ 2`: <br>

 |Iteration       | `a`    | `b`     | `r`    | Action                         |
 |----------------|:------:|:-------:|:------:|--------------------------------|